HomeAuthorsPosts by John Stoltenberg and David Siegel

 David Siegel is a freelance theater reviewer and features writer whose work appears on DC Metro Theater Arts, ShowBiz Radio, in the Connection Newspapers and the Fairfax Times.
 He is a judge in the Helen Hayes Awards program.
 He is a member of the American Theatre Critics Association and volunteers with the Arts Council of Fairfax County.
 David has been associated with theater in the Washington, DC area for nearly 30 years.
 He served as Board President, American Showcase Theater Company (now Metro Stage) and later with the American Century Theater as both a member of the Executive Board and as Marketing Director.
 You can follow David's musings on Twitter @pettynibbler.

-John Stoltenberg is currently interim editor in chief of DC Metro Theater Arts.
+John Stoltenberg is executive editor of DC Metro Theater Arts.
 He writes both reviews and his Magic Time! column, which he named after that magical moment between life and art just before a show begins.
 In it, he explores how art makes sense of life—and vice versa—as he reflects on meanings that matter in the theater he sees.
 Decades ago, in college, John began writing, producing, directing, and acting in plays.
 He continued through grad school—earning an M.F.A. in theater arts from Columbia University School of the Arts—then lucked into a job as writer-in-residence and administrative director with the influential experimental theater company The Open Theatre, whose legendary artistic director was Joseph Chaikin.
 Meanwhile, his own plays were produced off-off-Broadway, and he won a New York State Arts Council grant to write plays.
 Then John’s life changed course: He turned to writing nonfiction essays, articles, and books and had a distinguished career as a magazine editor.
 But he kept going to the theater, the art form that for him has always been the most transcendent and transporting and best illuminates the acts and ethics that connect us.
 He tweets at @JohnStoltenberg.